slmhastings/Penny-Blog/src/pages/blog/2021-04-06-what-are-the-money-things-no-one-tells-you-2.md

 And bank those savings.
 So, when you’re ready to drop 20% of your hard-earned cash on your new home, you can live the life you wanted in it, too.

 Curious if you can afford your next place?
-Use our money essentials calculator \[Link to calculator]
+[Use our money essentials calculator ](penny-finance.com/products)

 # MYTH: SAVE SAVE SAVE